omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 The NoCAN event protocol over TCP/IP
 ====================================

+**IMPORTANT This current documentation of the The NoCAN event protocol over TCP/IP is now obsolete and will need to be updated.
+See [Adding secure communications to NoCAN](https://www.omzlo.com/articles/adding-secure-communications-to-nocan) for more details.**

 This document describes the protocol that the `nocand` server uses to communicate with clients like `nocanc` over TCP/IP.